 Warren Buffett said: “Chains of habit are too light to be felt until they are too heavy to be broken.”
 It’s far too easy for bad habits to derail our businesses, health, finances, relationships and happiness.
 Just one bad habit can be the bad apple that spoils a dozen good ones.

-Here’s how top entrepreneurs and members of The Oracles mastered the self-discipline to break their worst habits and set themselves up for success.
+Here’s how top entrepreneurs and members of The Oracles mastered the art of self-discipline to break their worst habits, punish themselves for bad habits, improve their mental health, and set themselves up for success.

 1. Quit wasting weekends